This classic banana bread is easy to make and everyone will love it – a great way to use up over-ripe bananas and it makes a great snack!

-But after finding this classic banana bread recipe in a very old cookbook of my mom’s (and then messing with it a bit because I can’t leave well enough alone!), I have to say that this bread might be the winner now.
+But after finding this classic recipe in a very old cookbook of my mom’s (and then messing with it a bit because I can’t leave well enough alone!), I have to say that this bread might be the winner now.

 Even when I already have a loaf waiting in the freezer.

 How do you make a moist banana bread?